-Although term life insurance is frequently referred to as “temporary” insurance coverage (due to its time limits), this form of protection can be an excellent choice for those who are seeking financial resources for the following needs:
+It’s “temporary” insurance coverage (due to its time limits), but this form of protection can be an excellent choice for those who are seeking financial resources for the following needs:

 - An emergency fund

-- To help to provide for a child or a grandchild’s future college education fund
+- To help to provide for an education fund

 - To pay off other personal debts

-The term life insurance that is offered via Mutual of Omaha can be applied for by individuals who are between the ages of 30 and 74, and the coverage can remain in force until age 80.
+Mutual of Omaha policies are available to anyone between the ages of 30 and 74, and the coverage can remain in force until age 80.
 Death benefit coverage can range between $25,000 and $100,000.

 *It is important to note that, while there is no medical examination required, Mutual of Omaha will order a Medical Information Bureau (MIB) report, as well as a pharmaceutical report when evaluating an individual for coverage.

 Mutual of Omaha also offers permanent life insurance.
 This type of policy provides protection that can last for the entire lifetime of the insured (provided that the premium is paid).
-Permanent life insurance also offers a cash value component that allows funds to grow and compound on a tax-deferred basis.
-This means that there is no tax due on the gain unless or until the money is withdrawn.
+Permanent life insurance also offers a cash value component that allows funds to grow without paying taxes until you draw them.

-In most cases, the premium will remain the same with permanent life insurance – even as the insured gets older, and regardless of whether he or she contracts an adverse health condition.
+In most cases, the premium will remain the same with permanent life insurance, regardless of whether he or she contracts an adverse health condition.
 A permanent life insurance policy could be a good fit for someone who has needs such as: